JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 make[1]: Leaving directory `/home/josh/Desktop/espeak-ng'
 {% endhighlight %}

-Finally, we can install Espeak-NG with the following command:
+Finally, we can install Espeak-NG (and make it accessible from anywhere on the computer) with the following command:

 {% highlight bash %}
 josh@yoga:~/Desktop/espeak-ng$ sudo make LIBDIR=/usr/lib/x86_64-linux-gnu install